markjacksonfishing/jenkinsci-on-kubernetes/README.md

 15. Add jenkins url.
 This is the jenkins pod IP http://<pod IP>:8080

-16. Explained the work of renaming on as described [here](https://hub.docker.com/r/jenkins/jnlp-slave/)
+16. Explained the work of renaming

 17. You will use jenkins/inbound-agent